Susan Atkins fell in love with Charles Manson the minute she met him in San Francisco. She loved him so much, in fact, she obeyed his orders to kill.

 Atkins was denied parole 12 times, even after she became gravely ill with brain cancer that paralyzed most of her body and resulted in the amputation of one of her legs.

-After learning about Susan Atkins, read about fellow Manson Family members Linda Kasabian, the star witness in the Manson Family murder trial, and Lynette “Squeaky” Fromme, who tried to kill President Gerald Ford.
+After learning about Susan Atkins, the woman who killed Sharon Tate, read about fellow Manson Family members Linda Kasabian, the star witness in the Manson Family murder trial, and Lynette “Squeaky” Fromme, who tried to kill President Gerald Ford.